Pantesco dialect: Modern period

 Pantesco in the 20th century underwent a process of de-Arabisation, becoming gradually more similar to mainland Sicilian dialects.
 Several factors contributed to this.
 The construction of roads on the island reduced the isolation of the rural areas and brought conservative countryside speakers into contact with the more Sicilianised dialect of the port.
 In addition, prior to the Second World War, a prison colony existed on Pantelleria, and Italian military personnel were stationed there.
 These outsiders were agents of Italianisation on the island.

 A record of the pre-war dialect exists in a 1937 dissertation by Maria Valenza, the first study conducted on the language of the island.
 By the 1950s, the Sicilianisation of Pantesco was extensive, with much Arabic vocabulary already lost.
 In 1964-1967, Anna Rosa D'Ancona carried out fieldwork on the island, which would be used as the source material Giovanni Tropea's 1988 Lessico del dialetto di Pantelleria, the main source for study of the dialect.

 A process of further Italianisation began in the late 20th century, with younger inhabitants of Pantelleria abandoning their mother tongue in favour of regional Italian.
 Speakers on the island around the turn of the century associated Italian with progress and economic advancement, and Pantesco with a backwards rural lifestyle.
-As of 2011, no literature had been written in Pantesco.
+Brincat writes that, as of 2011, no literature had been published in Pantesco, reflecting the low status of the language.